kiffoh/battleships/README.md

 ## GitHub Pages

 The latest version of the Battleships game is deployed on GitHub Pages.
 You can play it [here](https://kiffoh.github.io/battleships/).
-The code pushed to GitHub Pages is from the `production-build` branch which is different from the rest, as the `dist` files are created using "webpack --mode production" rather than "webpack serve --open".
-The other branches contain unfinished features.